 This one might seem obvious, but it’s easy to overlook whether your ads are making use of ad extensions when you’re trying to launch and manage several concurrent holiday campaigns.

 Features like sitelinks, call extensions, and review extensions can make your ads stand out and help holiday shoppers convert.
 Even if you’re already using extensions in some of your ad campaigns, it’s worth revisiting them and checking that you’re getting the most out of the many different ad formats that are available, especially before the holiday rush.

-If you sell physical products, you should seriously consider making Shopping Campaigns (formerly known as Product Listing Ads, or PLAs) a core part of your holiday marketing strategy.
+If you sell physical products, you should seriously consider making Google Shopping holiday campaigns.

 Granted, your products will appear alongside those of other retailers, making it imperative that your pricing is competitive.
 It’s also important to use unique images of your products, even if other retailers stock them, as using generic images can lessen the impact of your ads.
 Overall, though, Shopping Ads are highly effective and well worth considering this holiday season.

 At WordStream, we’re always talking about the importance of hands-on campaign management.
 A “set it and forget it” approach rarely works well in the mid- to long-term, which is why we recommend spending 20 minutes per week optimizing and refining your paid search strategy.
 However, that doesn’t mean that automation doesn’t have its place in your holiday marketing plans.